ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 IAM supports to establish a service to service authorizations between a source service in another {{site.data.keyword.cloud_notm}} account and a target in the current one.
 Therefore, it allows to easily share resources across accounts by creating an IAM authorization policy.
 Such policies can be created in many ways, including [in the browser console](https://{DomainName}/iam/authorizations/grant) as shown below, utilizing the CLI or by Terraform code.

+In the following examples, a specific {{site.data.keyword.cos_short}} instance in the source account is granted the **Reader** role for that identified {{site.data.keyword.keymanagementserviceshort}} instance in the current account.

 ![Grant a service to service authorization](images/solution-resource-sharing-hidden/grant_service_authorization.png){: class="center"}
 {: style="text-align: center;"}